Where is I'm A Celebrity 2020's castle?

 ITV confirmed the news in August, giving the crew plenty of time to prepare another series of wild challenges for a fresh batch of unprepared contestants.

-I’m A Celebrity 2020 will be filmed in Gwrych Castle, north Wales, and the owners are thought to be receiving £300,000 for the location rights, which is likely to be used for repairs to the tourist attraction.
+I’m A Celebrity 2020 is being filmed in Gwrych Castle, north Wales, and the owners are thought to be receiving £300,000 for the location rights, which is likely to be used for repairs to the tourist attraction.

 Richard Cowles, Director of Entertainment, at ITV Studios, said: “We pulled out all the stops to try and make the series happen in Australia.